A Degree of C Ch. 03byLSEiland©

 "Hey, he loves more than my sexual prowess."
 Clarifying Marco's attraction was important to Cara.

-"Yes, I noticed that."
+"Yes, I've noticed that."
 Elise yawned and closed her eyes, trying to succumb to sleep.

 "We're being civil, if that's what you mean.
 It's obvious that James and I both want you have the best possible wedding, Cara.
 No drama."
 Elise hoped Cara did not feel her tense up when the conversation took an incriminating turn.

 "You are two of the three most caring people I have ever met, but I know it's more than that."
-She sat up and turned the bedside light on so she could look Elise dead in the face.
-"My brother likes you, Elle.
+Cara sat up suddenly and turned the bedside light on.
+Looking Elise dead in the face, she began to speak again, "My brother wants you, Elle.
 The way he looks at you- it's almost animalistic."

 Determined to make sure Cara remained oblivious to Ben's interest in her, she retorted, "Cara, you're exaggerating.
 Ben has just met me for the first time, he's probably just curious.
 Our reputations have preceded us."
 Please let her buy that, Elise thought.